LazerLab/twitter-fake-news-replication/README.md

 # Structure of the Repository

 Each subfolder within this repository contains replication materials and/or data for a particular result in the paper.
 Within each subfolder, code for replication is provided.
 There is also, within each subfolder, a ```data``` directory where data for that particular analysis is housed.
 Where this data is restricted, we note this, and note where in the restricted data release this data can be found.
-Finally, there is an ```img``` file, where any images output by the code will be placed.
+Finally, there is an ```img``` file, where any images output by the code will be placed. ***Please note, where these directories are not present, you will need to create them (Github does not allow commits of empty folders) before running analyses***

 For each subfolder, the expectation is that the code is run from the top level directory (i.e. this directory) of this repository.